2004 Indonesian presidential election: Candidates

 In December 2003, the International Foundation for Electoral Systems (IFES) began a tracking survey in order to assess the popularity of potential candidates.
 The survey continued until the start of the first election round on 5 July and included thirteen possible candidates for president.
 The first IFES survey indicated that incumbent President Megawati Sukarnoputri received a plurality of the votes.
 However, by the time of the April 2004 legislative election, retired General Susilo Bambang Yudhoyono had taken the lead from Megawati after resigning from her cabinet in March.
 Other potential candidates included DPR Speaker Akbar Tanjung and Yogyakarta Sultan Hamengkubuwana X.

 The results of the legislative election determined which political parties were eligible to submit presidential tickets.
 Only parties which received at least 5% of the popular vote or 3% of seats (17 of 550 seats) in the DPR would be allowed to submit candidates.
 Parties that did not meet these criteria must join with other parties to meet at least one criterion.
-Seven political parties met these criteria: the Party of the Functional Groups (Golkar), the Indonesian Democratic Party of Struggle (PDI-P), the National Awakening Party (PKB), the United Development Party (PPP), the Democratic Party (PD), the Prosperous Justice Party (PKS), and the National Mandate Party (PAN).
+Seven political parties met these criteria: Golkar, the Indonesian Democratic Party of Struggle (PDI-P), the National Awakening Party (PKB), the United Development Party (PPP), the Democratic Party (PD), the Prosperous Justice Party (PKS), and the National Mandate Party (PAN).
 The PKS was the only party not to nominate candidates, but it later threw its support behind the PAN.

 The KPU announced the final list of candidates on 14 May.
 Following the announcement, all candidates were required to undergo medical screening.
 On 22 May, the commission announced that the PKB's presidential candidate, former President Abdurrahman Wahid, had failed the eye test and was not allowed to enter in the election.
 He initially told supporters not to vote for a presidential candidate on election day but decided to retract that statement after pressure from the party.